 Q. What is the Medicare Levy Surcharge (MLS)?

-The MLS is a government incentive to encourage individuals to take out private hospital cover and is an additional payment incurred on top of the Medicare Levy that most Australians have to pay.
+The Medicare Levy Surcharge (MLS) is a government incentive to encourage individuals to take out private hospital cover and is an additional payment incurred on top of the Medicare Levy that most Australians have to pay.
 You will only be impacted by the MLS if your income (as assessed by the ATO for this purpose) is over $90,000 for singles or $180,000 for families or couples and you don’t have an appropriate level of private hospital cover.
-The MLS ranges between 1 to 1.5% of your income, on top of the 2% Medicare Levy (depending on your income).
+Depending on your income, the MLS ranges between 1 to 1.5% of your income, on top of the 2% Medicare Levy.
 For more information view our help guide on the Medicare Levy Surcharge.

 Q. What if I pay a Lifetime Health Cover Loading (LHC)?

-This will be shown on the LHC Statement, that you will receive from Emergency Services Health in the mail, if you had hospital cover current as of the 30 June.
+This will be shown on the LHC Statement that you will receive from us if you had hospital cover current as of the 30 June.
 The additional LHC loading you pay is ineligible for Rebate.
 For more information view our help guide on LHC.